Prev DITH - Next DITH

 Microsoft releases the 64-bit Edition of the Windows XP operating system.
 Visit the official Windows XP website.

-513-381-jerk - Its a number that you can call to get annoying fans kicked out of NBA, NHL, NFL, MLB and NCAA games
+513-381-jerk - It was a number that you could call to get annoying fans kicked out of certain live sporting events.
+The number has since been disconnected.

 Java founder James Gosling joins Google